 Analytical Technology was founded in Pennsylvania in the early 1990s by two of North America’s leading experts in water quality monitoring and gas detection.
 This, still privately owned, company is deeply rooted in the principle of developing and manufacturing sensors that will protect lives, improve process control or protect the environment.
 A guiding belief is that these monitors should be simple to operate and inexpensive to own and operate.

 A Groundbreaking New Portable Turbidity Monitor

-A ground breaking new portable turbidity monitor has been developed by Analytical Technology (Europe), with the help of PODDS and the UK water industry, which offers continuous remote monitoring of a network/DMA to alarm for if a level of discolouration is seen.
+A groundbreaking new portable turbidity monitor has been developed by Analytical Technology (Europe), with the help of PODDS and the UK water industry, which offers continuous remote monitoring of a network/DMA to alarm for if a level of discoloration is seen.